Marketing & distribution, research & development and general administrative expenses of S$52.5

 non-current assets and S$101.2 million from current assets.
 Total liabilities stood at S$54.3

 million comprising current liabilities of S$51.6 million and non-current liabilities of S$2.7 million.

 Shareholders’ equity including non-controlling interests stood at S$70.3 million.

 The following are highlights of the Group’s

-balance sheet as at 31 December 2013.
+balance sheet as at 31 December 2015.

-was mainly due to the provisional goodwill
+The decrease in intangible assets was mainly due to the impairment losses on goodwill after reviews

 Property, plant and equipment